El Salvador President Nayib Bukele Adds 150 New Bitcoins, Thanks IMF For Being Critical of His Crypto Ambitions | Benzinga

 The good news is that McDonald's Corp (NYSE:MCD) is now reportedly accepting bitcoin payments in the country.

-Image by 3D Animation Production Company from Pixabay
+Photo: 3D Animation Production Company from Pixabay

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.